 The competitive metric provided by GKP is relevant only to the Google Ads customers.
-Howverm, by combining keyword data with techniques described earlier (finding the number of competing pages with Google Search) can roughly show you how hard ranking for a keyword could actually be.
+However, combining keyword data with techniques described earlier (finding the number of competing pages with Google Search) can roughly show you how hard ranking for a keyword could be.

 Gauging Market Profitability

 Keyword Planner will show the prices that advertisers are paying when someone clicks on their Google Advertisements.
-These click prices can be indicative of the advertising spent by market players.
-Further research (for example, by reverse engineering competitor strategies) can give you a reasonable idea of how potential market profitability.
+These click prices can be indicative of the advertising spending by market players.
+Further research (for example, by reverse engineering competitor strategies) can give you a reasonable idea of potential market profitability.

 Note: reverse engineering a competitor’s strategy can, in some cases, be as simple as following their advertisements and reviewing what actions they take to land clients.
-On the other hand, some aspects can be harder to uncover, as that might involve having to sign up their email list and following their messaging for a period of time.
+On the other hand, some aspects can be harder to uncover, as that might involve having to sign up for their email list and following their messaging for some time.

 Shows monthly search volumes by taking data from Keyword Planner and opening it up to non-Google Ads customers.
 The data includes keywords, related keywords, click prices, and Google Ads competition metrics.
-Keywords Everywhere integrate the data with sites like Youtube, Google Analytics, and Bing, amongst others.
+Keywords Everywhere integrates the data with sites like YouTube, Google Analytics, and Bing, amongst others.

-If you are not using Google Ads and thus, don’t have access to more accurate keyword data, KE’s reasonable pricing is definitely worth it.
+If you are not using Google Ads and thus, don’t have access to more accurate keyword data, Keywords Everywhere’s reasonable pricing is worth it.
 Not only does it give you access to better data, but it also simplifies the research process offering data integration and some extra management options.
-This is an incredible time saver.
+This is an incredible time-saver.

 What you need to know about Ubersuggest: